 Did you know

-You can now microchip your dog at the pound on Microchip Mondays.
-Bring your dog to the pound on a Monday between 9am and 4.30pm and get it microchipped for only $22.
-No appointment necessary.
-We will also record your dog's details on the Government National Dog Database free of charge.
-At this stage you will need to bring the exact amount of cash with you.
+You can now get your dog microchipped at the pound on Microchip Mondays.
+Bring your dog to the pound on a Monday between 9am and 4.30pm and get it microchipped for only $30.
+No appointments necessary.
+The pound is open from 2pm to 4.30pm on other weekdays.
+We will also record your dog’s details on the Government National Dog Database free of charge.

 You can check your dog’s microchip number at any vet clinic, the SPCA, or by bringing the dog to the pound at any time on 'Microchip Monday', or between 2 - 4:30pm on other weekdays.

 Dogs registered as working dogs, which are used solely or principally for herding or driving stock, are exempt from microchipping.
 No other working dog category is exempt.
 Working dogs must still be registered annually like any other dog.

 Note: A microchip does not have any batteries.
 It only responds when a microchip reader is waved over the back of your dog and allows us to be able to quickly contact the owner.
 A microchip does not enable anyone to track your dog.